GGnet123/chat_manager_bot/README.md

 ## Project Overview

-ServiceBot is a multi-tenant WhatsApp/Telegram AI assistant platform that acts as middleware between clients and ChatGPT.
+Chat Manager Bot is a multi-tenant WhatsApp/Telegram AI assistant platform that acts as middleware between clients and ChatGPT.
 It replaces business managers for customer interactions, supporting table reservations, orders, inquiries, and other configurable actions.

 ## Tech Stack